severalnines/docs/user-guide/dashboard.rst

 	- Check the box to let ClusterControl disable AppArmor (Ubuntu) or SELinux (Redhat/CentOS) if enabled (recommended).

 * **Repository**
-	- Default Repository - Provision software by setting up and using the database vendor's preferred software repository.
+	- Use Vendor Repositories - Provision software by setting up and using the database vendor's preferred software repository.
 ClusterControl will always install the latest version of what is provided by database vendor repository.
-	- Internal Repostory - Provision software by using the pre-existing software repository already setup on the nodes.
-User has to set up the software repository manually on each database node and ClusterControl will use this repository for deployment.
+	- Do Not Setup Vendor Repositories - Provision software by using repositories already setup on the nodes.
+The User has to set up the software repository manually on each database node and ClusterControl will use this repository for deployment.
 This is good if the database nodes are running without internet connections.
-	- Local Mirrored Repository - Create and mirror the current database vendor's repository and then deploy using the local mirrored repository.
+	- Use Mirrored Repositories - Create and mirror the current database vendor's repository and then deploy using the local mirrored repository.
 This is a preferred option when you have to scale the Galera Cluster in the future, to ensure the newly provisioned node will always have the same version as the rest of the members.

 * **Uninstall Existing MySQL Packages**
 	- ClusterControl expects the target hosts use clean and minimal OS.
 Existing MySQL dependencies will be removed.